for the degree of Bachelor of Science in Middle Grades Education

 The Middle Grades Education, BS prepares teachers for grades five through eight.
 A minimum of 120 semester hours is necessary for graduation.

-Students pursuing teacher licensure programs in the College of Education (COE) must meet requirements in a series of sequential gateways.
+Students pursuing teacher licensure programs in the College of Education must meet requirements in a series of sequential gateways.
 Included in the gateway requirements are successful completion of specified coursework, achievement of appropriate grade point averages, requirements for clinical experiences, and appropriate tests for the licensure area.
 Meeting all Gateway requirements leads to degree and licensure completion.

 Students are admitted to Middle Grades Education as freshmen.
 In order to be recommended for licensure, candidates are required to maintain a cumulative grade point average of 2.5 (A=4.0).
 Candidates in teaching licensure programs must maintain a C- or better in ALL content and professional education coursework.
 For teacher education licensure applicable to all curricula, see the Council on Teacher Education.
+Licensure requirements are subject to change without notice as a result of new mandates from the Illinois State Board of Education or the Illinois General Assembly.

 Students in the Middle Grades Education licensure program must complete the Campus General Education Requirements, the courses for one or more concentrations (literacy, social sciences, science or math) and the professional education coursework.
 In the final two years of the major, students will take a set of core courses, as well as coursework in one or more of the following concentrations: